 Also a famous function of the saw palmetto is it’s hair loss treatment.
 There are very limited studies about this feature of the herb which contradicts each other.

 One of the published experiments involving saw palmetto’s hair loss treatment used 10 men with male pattern alopecia.
-After months of applying saw palmetto to these men a result of 6 out 10 reported noticeable changes in their scalp.
+After months of applying the herb to the scalp of these men, of 6 out 10 reported noticeable changes in their scalp.
 However this results was not enough to prove it’s effectiveness against baldness.

 There is another study sponsored by a manufacturer of Proscar and Propecia (FDA approved hair loss drug) named Merck.
 This study compared saw palmetto to finasteride (Proscar/Propecia) and results showed that saw palmetto was useless to both BPH and alopecia or baldness.
 This study nearly ended the usage of saw palmetto.